 Buying a home can be hard enough that you may take for granted your ability to handle the challenges that follow.
 It’s important, though, to not overlook how difficult upkeep can be on a large house.
 Sometimes, possessions can be easier to buy than to maintain.

 You need to sit down and carefully calculate furnishing costs for the bigger house, the cost of appliances and gadgets to put in every room, a home security system, property taxes, utility bills, home improvements prior to moving in, commute expenses from the new location and the overall cost of living a better lifestyle to keep up with wealthy neighbors.

 It’s important to not max yourself out while you plan in this way, too.
 Plenty of unexpected drains on your resources may come up over the years.
 Buying less than you can afford is a great way to keep your sanity.

 Just because they’re willing to lend to you, doesn’t mean you can afford it

 Banks look at your financial past to determine if you are right for a loan.
 They can’t look at what will happen in the future.
 You may be able to do some forecasting, though.
 If you understand your industry, you may be able to tell that difficult times are coming.
 You may also have plans for a different kind of life, one that involves running your own home business, and focusing less on your job.
 If you have reason to believe that your future isn’t rock solid, you should think twice about expanding your mortgage and actually owing more.

 Make it easy on yourself for when you need to move out one day

 When you are ready to sell and move on one day, two- or three-bedroom houses will be far easier to sell.
 If you’re thinking of a four-bedroom home or something bigger, you will likely have less demand.
 It’s the same if you want to rent your home out.
-You’ll have harder time finding tenants.
-It’s important to consider every angle when you think about the viability of your investment in a bigger home.
+You’ll have a harder time finding tenants.
+A professional will help you with this, but it’s important to consider every angle when you think about the viability of your investment in a bigger home.